 The main disadvantage of the sealed cell is that the internal pressure, which should ideally be 101.325 kPa (1 atm.) at the fixed-point temperature, is not measurable in use.
 If the cells have been manufactured correctly, the internal pressure should be within a few percent of the standard pressure at the fixed-point temperature so that pressure errors are no more than a few hundred microkelvin.
-However, a significant fraction of sealed cells, especially those used at high temperatures, have leaks in the envelope leading to realisations at an incorrect pressure and corresponding errors [White et al, 2017].
-For this reason, sealed cells have a lower status than open ITS-90 cells, a larger uncertainty in the realised temperature, and should be calibrated after manufacture by comparison with an open or certified reference cell, before they are used as fixed points for the calibration of thermometers.
-Subsequently they should be recalibrated at intervals sufficient to ensure that users can be confident that the realised temperature remains within the desired uncertainty.
+However, a significant fraction of sealed cells, especially those used at high temperatures (1 in 4 silver cells), have slow leaks in the envelope leading to realisations at an incorrect pressure and errors of up to 10 mK or more [White et al, 2017].
+For this reason, sealed cells have a lower status than open ITS-90 cells, a larger uncertainty in the realised temperature, and should be checked periodically against open cells.